esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

   some information about how the data were produced.
   The metadata is stored as netCDF attributes that are always single values or one-dimensional arrays.

-> ## Discuss NetCDF format
+> ## Why NetCDF format
 >
-> You work with some geo-spatial data for a project in your community.
+> You work with some geospatial data for a project in your community.
-> You choose NetCDF format for the data.
+> You choose the NetCDF format for the data.
 > Your colleague asks:
 >
-> 1. why did you choose NetCDF format?
+> 1. Why did you choose the NetCDF format?
-> 2. does this format help to make FAIR data?
+> 2. Does this format help to make the data FAIR?
 >
 >> ## Solution
 >>
 >> 1. You found that NetCDF format is the standard in your research community and
 >> therefore interoperable and reusable for anyone.
->> Also, NetCDF format can contain both data and metadata.
+>> Also, the NetCDF format can contain both data and metadata.
 >>
->> 2. Therefore, yes, NetCDF format helps to have FAIR data.
+>> 2. Therefore, yes, the NetCDF format helps to make the data FAIR.
 > {: .solution}
 {: .challenge}